-If different ropes specifications are used, skiers will be permitted to choose which rope to use.
+If different ropes specifications are used, skiers will be permitted to choose which rope to use before their first pass.
 No re-ride will be granted if a skier receives the wrong rope.

 A skier cannot provide his/her own slalom rope.